helenamrusso/Carnitines_library_manuscript/README.md

 This folder contains all MZmine batch files used to pre-process the metabolomics data discussed in this manuscript.
 All output files (feature quantification table, CSV; MS/MS spectra, MGF) used as input for Feature-Based Molecular Networking (FBMN) via GNPS2 are also available here.

 ### `Supplementary Tables/`
-This folder contains all supplementary tables referenced in the manuscript, provided as Excel spreadsheets.
+This folder contains all supplementary tables referenced in the manuscript, provided as .csv files.

 ### `GNPS-CANDIDATE-CARNITINES-MASSQL.mgf`
 Carnitine spectral library created for this work.
 This library consists of 34,222 representative MS/MS spectra from Falcon-clustered spectra of public data on GNPS/MassIVE, MetaboLights, and Metabolomics Workbench, recovered using MassQL queries designed for carnitines.
 This library contains MS/MS spectra of 2,857 potential modifications that carnitines can undergo, described as delta masses.
 Molecular formulae for the delta masses are provided as predicted by two *in silico* tools, BUDDY and SIRIUS, along with putative explanations when available.